-All surveys were created in and distributed with Google Forms, and all results were linked to a Google spreadsheet.
+All surveys were created and distributed with Google Forms, and all results were linked to a Google spreadsheet.
 Scores and commitments were transcribed from paper score sheets to the Google spreadsheet by hand.
 Graphs and tables were created in Google Sheets and RStudio (using the ggplot2 package).
 T-tests, Z-tests, ANOVAs, and chi-square tests were completed in Google Sheets (ANOVA required the Google Sheets add-on XLMiner Analysis Toolpak).

 ACKNOWLEDGEMENTS

 I’d like to thank all the students who participated in my study for their time, patience, energy, and constant willingness to report their study habits.
 I’d like to thank Megan McOsker for her guidance as my school’s Science Fair Coordinator.
-I’d like to thank Dawn Burgess for her continual help with statistical analysis and submission of this manuscript.
+I’d like to thank Dawn Burgess for her continual help with the statistical analysis and submission of this manuscript.
 I’d like to thank Michelle Merica for supporting me with manuscript writing and submission.
 I’d like to thank Dr. Linda Fuller at the College of the Atlantic for her assistance in designing the interventions.
 I’d like to thank Lisa Richardson for her help with subject outreach.
-Thank you to my parents for guiding me through this project and for supporting me as I write and submit this paper.
+Thank you to my parents for guiding me through this project and for supporting me as I wrote and submitted this paper.

 REFERENCES